eric-s-s/python_boilerplate/README.md

 The required status checks part is a bit annoying.
 You need to pick from an auto-generated list and you might need to run the action first

-For the job below I've seen it auto-complete on either
+For the github action below I've seen it auto-complete on either

 - basic-ci
 - run linting and testing